-A technical support and/or customer service module lets your team communicate with your customers via any communication channel: telephone, email, chat, social networks, etc.
+A technical support and/or customer service module lets your team with better customer interaction via any communication channel: telephone, email, chat, social networks, etc.

 This type of module provides a ticketing tool that allows you to assign the customer request according to its type and priority to the appropriate person: a technical expert, after-sales service, logistics, etc.

-A customer support module makes the team more efficient and reactive to satisfy the customer.
+A customer support module makes the team collaborative and inclined to satisfy the customer.
 The team can provide the ideal solution within a short period of time.

 To improve collaboration and reactivity of customer service, some CRM software offer the possibility to provide customers with a knowledge base and an F.A.Q.

 See also: 5 Secrets to Great Customer Service